dotnet/csharplang/proposals/inheritdoc.md

 * The compiler MUST allow the use of an `inheritdoc` element as an inline element in XML documentation comments.
 * The compiler SHOULD report a warning if the `inheritdoc` element appears without a `cref` attribute, and no candidate for inheriting documentation exists.
 * The compiler SHOULD emit the documentation file with `inheritdoc` elements replaced by their inherited content.
 The compiler MAY support emitting the documentation file with `inheritdoc` elements not replaced; in this case the compiler SHOULD preserve the placement and form of the `inheritdoc` element in the XML documentation file, except with the `cref` attribute expanded to the documentation ID of the referenced member.
-* The compiler MAY report a warning if the `select` attribute is specified, but the value is not a syntactically valid XPath expression.
+* The compiler MAY report a warning if the `path` attribute is specified, but the value is not a syntactically valid XPath expression.

 #### Candidate for inheritance